 - ½ cup of parmesan cheese

-- Preheat oven to 350 degrees and grease a large baking casserole dish 12X12 in.
+- Preheat oven to 350 degrees and grease a large 12X12 inch casserole dish.

-- Melt the butter in a sauté pan on low.
+- Melt the butter in a saucepan on low.

 - Add the heavy whipping cream, parmesan cheese, and cream cheese, mustard, paprika.

 - Allow the ingredients to melt and combine.
 Making sure to stir constantly.

 - Once the sauce is fully combined set it aside, it will thicken more as it cools.

 - Assemble the casserole by placing the cooked shredded chicken as the first layer in the baking dish.

 - Next, place the ham on top of the chicken, making sure to completely cover it.